Magic Kingdom for Sale—Sold!: Film, TV or theatrical adaptations

 The rights to sell a film based on this book have been bounced around since the 1980s, but as of April 2010, the film was said to be as active, though it is still unclear if the film will eventually see screening.
 Although the film is seen as in production, actors have not even been talked about.
-Brooks is still in negotiations with Hollywood execs, per his monthly letter at terrybrooks.net.
+Brooks was in negotiations with Hollywood execs, per his monthly letter at terrybrooks.net.

 Previous plans for adding two children to the screen play have been dropped according to Terry Brooks because of the lack of a real story arc for each character.

-The option to produce the movie reverted to Brooks in July 2010.
+The option to produce the film reverted to Brooks in July 2010.

-In January 2012, Brooks issued a statement on terrybrooks.net in a blog entry titled "Hollywood Is Going to Landover", indicating that the option for a Hollywood produced Magic Kingdom for Sale—Sold! movie had been granted to Warner Brothers Studios.
+In January 2012, Brooks issued a statement on terrybrooks.net in a blog entry titled "Hollywood Is Going to Landover", indicating that the option for a Hollywood produced Magic Kingdom for Sale—Sold! film had been granted to Warner Brothers Studios.

 Reception

 J. Michael Caparula reviewed Magic Kingdom for Sale...Sold! in Space Gamer/Fantasy Gamer No. 80.
-Caparula commented that "I think Brooks could have done better, considering that his 'Shannara' novels at least benefited from a colorful world setting".
+Caparula commented that "I think Brooks could have done better, considering that his Shannara novels at least benefited from a colorful world setting".